 Alexander Hamilton.
 Hip-hop.
 Broadway.
 Three words that you would never expect to see together in a sentence, much less brought together on the stage.
 But guess what?
 That’s just what Lin-Manuel Miranda did!
 He wrote a hip-hop Broadway musical about Alexander Hamilton, one of the United States’ Founding Fathers.

 The buzz is strong with this one.
 And it’s real buzz too, the kind that’s organic and that comes from people actually going crazy over it.
 It’s the talk of the current Broadway season.
-The tipping point for me had to be this moment:

-That was it – I had to get my hands on the cast recording.
+I had to get my hands on the cast recording.
 And let me tell you: I am obsessed.
 My love for hyperbole keeps me from ever doing things halfway so I’m either in love or in hate with something.
 I am in love with Hamilton.
 I have not seen the show so I have to content myself with the music.
 And I can say that the music alone is more than enough (for now!).

 Who else but the genius Miranda (literally – he won the MacArthur Genius Grant) could write a hip-hop musical about a Founding Father?
 It’s based on the Hamilton biography by Ron Chernow, and to be able to grasp the main themes of his life and distill all that – into rap no less! – is just plain awesome.
 Listening to the music, you can already understand the characters’ personalities – not only through the lyrics, but the style of music they sing.
 I never realized how rich and complex hip-hop can be.
 It unifies all the songs, but it allows for a lot of flexibility.
 Miranda plays Hamilton, and his numbers are mostly rapid-fire complex rhyming, to show not only his keen intellect but also his over-achieving personality.
 Think Eminem.
 Our main “villain”, if you will, is Aaron Burr who (SPOILER!) shot Hamilton in a duel.
 He’s a smarmy and opportunistic politician so his songs are mostly R&B-ish.
 Think Usher.
 The women in Hamilton’s life are the Schuyler sisters Angelica and Eliza (whom he eventually married).
 Angelica is strong-willed and feisty, so she raps quite a bit too.
 Eliza, on the other hand, is more submissive and docile, so her songs are more mellow.